CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/research.md

         background(ResourceLocation)
         ```

     - `#!groovy ResourceLocation`.
 Sets the resource location of the foreground image that lies between the background and icons.
-(Default `null`).

         ```groovy
         background2(String)